phha/note-store/README.md

 store directory.
 If the note store directory is a git repositoy, changes will be commited automatically.

+It can be used as a stand-alone tool or as a backend to the [notes-visual](https://github.com/phha/notes-visual) utility.

 Please see the man page for detailed information.

-It can be used as a stand-alone tool or as a backend to the [notes-visual](https://github.com/phha/notes-visual) utility.
+For installation instructions see [INSTALL.md].

 Depends on:
 * bash